CMacD12/math366-axiom-of-choice/doc/index.rst

 Welcome to Axiom of Choice!
 =========================================
 This website is used for the final project of the course MATH 366: Real Analysis.
-The project is about the Axiom of Choice.
-We will introduce the Axiom of Choice and its equivalent statements, and then prove some theorems related to the Axiom of Choice.
-We will also introduce some applications of the Axiom of Choice in other fields of mathematics.
+The project is about the Axiom of Choice which was first theorized by Ernst Zermelo.
+We will introduce the Axiom of Choice and its equivalent statements, and then show the proof to the Axiom of Choice.
+We will also introduce some applications and examples of the Axiom of Choice.

 .. figure:: branches/The-axiom-of-choice.png
    :align: center